thorrak/fermentrack/docs/source/develop/architecture.rst

 Fermentrack Architecture
 =============================

-.. todo:: Rewrite/fix this page
+.. todo:: Rewrite/fix architecture.rst to match the mkdocs/markdown version

 The Fermentrack stack is based on a front end application, a controller, and a firmware running on the device that handles reading temperatures, switching cooling and heating etc.